jiejieTop/cross-compiling-scripts/README.md

-# build-scripts
+# cross-compiling-scripts

-some scripts to compile the base library。
+some scripts for cross-compiling the base library